jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 ### Testing on an HPC cluster
-If you'd like to test an image directly on an HPC cluster, upload it to the login node and execute `ml Singularity` to load the Singularity module before making the above calls.
+If you'd like to test an image directly on an HPC cluster, upload it to the login node and execute `ml Singularity/<version>` to load the Singularity module before making the above calls.
+Make sure that the loaded version fits to your image.
+You can list all available modules via `ml av`.

 ## Uploading and registering a Singularity image
 Once you have successfully developed and tested a Singularity image, you need